 Future Learning Lab, Norway

-The main goals for the lab are;
+The main goals of the lab are;

-● Letting students become creators of technology.
+● to allow the students to become creators of technology.

 The lab consists of 3 zones:

-- A media lab, with a podcast section and a video section.
+2. A media lab, with a podcast section and a video section.
 In this part of the lab, the students will make podcasts, Youtube-videos, and make recordings of projects.

 Ilustration: Atea